Yoonho1023/ratingAllPeople/README.md

-# ratingAllPeople
+# ratingAllThings
-Rating Service that rate all people
+Rating Service that rate all things